What Is Foreclosure?

-If you qualify for the Protecting Tenants in Foreclosure Act, you should not be forced out after the confirmation of sale hearing!
-The new owner has to give you time to stay and at least some kind of notice (see above).
-Then they may evict you if you do not leave in time – but they may not kick you out with a writ of assistance for a foreclosure issue.
+If you qualify for the Protecting Tenants in Foreclosure Act, you should not be forced out after the confirmation of sale hearing.
+The new owner is required to give you time to stay and at least some kind of notice (see above).

 You should also contact Legal Action of Wisconsin or a Tenant Resource Center housing counselor to discuss your rights.
 Explain that you are a tenant in foreclosure who has been served a writ of assistance by the sheriff.

-- After the judgment of foreclosure, the landlord starts a "redemption period" where they have the opportunity to repay the amount owed to the bank.
-During this time, the landlord might cure the default or might sell the property, which would end the foreclosure, and would allow the landlord to continue as owner.
-A redemption period can be 2, 3, 6, or 12 months, depending on the type of foreclosure filed.
-NOTE: During the redemption period, the landlord still collects rent and is responsible for repairs, etc.
+- If a judgment of foreclosure is entered in step #5, the landlord starts a “redemption period."
+A redemption period is a period of time in which the landlord has the opportunity to repay the amount owed to the bank.
+During this time, the landlord might cure the default or might sell the property, which would end the foreclosure.
+The landlord continues as the owner of the property unless the property is sold during this time.
+A redemption period can be 2, 3, 6, or 12 months, depending on the type of property, and other factors.
+For land contract foreclosures, the redemption period can be much shorter.

-- Once the redemption period ends, if the landlord hasn't paid back the money, there is a sheriff's sale where the property is sold to a new owner or (usually) to the bank who sued for foreclosure.
+- Once the redemption period ends, if the landlord hasn't paid back the amount still owed on the mortgage, there is a sheriff's sale where the property is sold to a new owner or (usually) to the bank who filed for foreclosure.

 You still have to pay rent or you could be at risk of eviction for non-payment of rent.
 Continue to pay rent to your original landlord until you receive written notice of a change in ownership, or a receivership order from the foreclosure court that tells you to pay someone else the court appoints.
 Whoever receives your rent is responsible for all other duties and responsibilities of the landlord (e.g., maintenance, eviction, etc.).